antaldaniel/danielantal.eu/content/english/talk/2019_11_15_bush/index.md

 authors = ["Daniel Antal, CFA"]

 # Abstract and optional shortened version.
-abstract = "A Program based on the 360-degree workshop with music professionals from the live, recording, publishing parts and the granting  functions of the Czech music scene & feedback to artists from the CEEMID Music Professional Survey."
+abstract = "A review of the Hungarian & Czech grant needs assessments, the role of grants and the granting experience of musicians in the region."

 # Name of event and optional event URL.
 event = "Budapest Showcase Hub discussion"